 by Mark Edwards

 Please bear with me as I explore the relationships between rocks, artifacts and us.
-I hesitate to post this as I know even more rocks will be removed and our chances of finding them will be even less.
-I have hunted for 50 years, seen hundreds, and taken home way too many.
-With 70 years …
+I hesitate to post this as I know even more rocks will be removed and our …

 -